 1. I pretended I didn’t speak English to avoid small talk.

 I’m Filipina but I look like I’m from Korea or Japan.
 In order to save myself from a man’s attempt at small talk with me, I pretended not to understand his language (he spoke English and mistook me for a foreigner).
 I replied “no Engrish, no Engrish,” while shaking my head.
 Upon hearing that, he didn’t bother to continue.

-2. I hid behind the couch until the UPS guy left
+2. I hid behind my couch until the UPS guy left.